eurocontrol-asu/open_alaqs/documents/BFFM2_validation/BFFM2.md

 |---------------|------------------------------|
 | Arrivals | +18% to +30% |
 | Departures | ±2% |

+**PM: BFFM2 is lower than Bymode for all movements**

+PM and SOx are fuel-proportional (EI is injected from the mode database, not interpolated).
+BFFM2 computes a different total fuel burn than Bymode because it uses the actual power schedule rather than fixed mode fractions, typically resulting in 12–25% less LTO fuel for EHRD movements.
+PM and SOx totals scale accordingly.

 **Interpretation guideline.** A BFFM2–bymode NOx difference of 20–55% is normal and expected for LTO.
 A difference outside this range should be investigated.
 For CO, +15–35% on arrivals and ±2% on departures is normal.